ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 ##### Collecting the content package

-If a server receives a valid collect command, the server can attempt to retrieve the package from the transfer URL via FTP, HTTP or HTTPS.
+If a server receives a valid collect command, the server can attempt to retrieve the package from the transfer URL via SFTP, HTTPS or HTTP.
 (NOTE: per best practices, HTTPS is the preferred protocol for package retrieval.)
 After attempting to retrieve a package, the server sends a response to the specified receipt URL, either acknowledging successful collection of the package or